-Circuit Components:
+Circuit Component Specifications:

-- Transformer A transformer that is around 25V can be checked out from the stockroom.
+- Transformer A transformer that is around 25Vrms can be checked out from the stockroom.
 I would suggest writing down the number of the one you work with since they are all different.
-Depending on how you design your power supply, a test of the voltages and currents from the transformer may need to be measured to allow the completion of the design.
-You can also use the nominal voltage rating and see what happens in the simulation if the transformer is less or more than you assume.
-The ones in the stockrooms are 25V and have a center tap.
-This means that if you measure across the two outer taps, it will be around 25V and 12.5V from each outer tap to the center-tap. - Rectifier The rectifier can be constructed using a silicon diode or rectifier circuits. - Filter You should require one capacitor per rail for finished circuit.
-Polarity of electrolytic capacitors is important! - Regulator Zener diodes and/or IC regulator chips are available from the stockroom for the regulator circuit.

-• Resistors - Very important: note that resistors (and capacitors) only come in discrete values, with the step sizes depending on the % tolerance.
+Depending on how you design your power supply, a test of the voltages and currents from the transformer will need to be measured to allow the completion of the design.
+Take voltage measurements and current measurements for several loads so that a feel for how a change of a load will affect your current and voltage from the transformer. - Rectifier The rectifier can be constructed using a silicon diode or a rectifier. - Filter You should require one capacitor per rail for finished circuit.
+Polarity of electrolytic capacitors is important and all are marked. - Regulator Zener diodes and/or IC regulator chips are available for the regulator circuit. - Resistors Most common values of resistors are supplied.
+Very important: note that resistors (and capacitors) only come in discrete values, with the step sizes depending on the % tolerance.